hackthis02/homeassistant_addons/I2C_OLED/README.md

 <br>

 ## Hardware Setup
-You can use 0.91 Inch 128X32 I2C module, as long as it is registered on /dev/i2c-1 which is the Rasperry Pi default.
+You can use 0.91 Inch 128X32 or 64 I2C module, as long as it is registered on /dev/i2c-1 which is the Rasperry Pi default.

 Testing Hardware
 [MakerHawk I2C OLED Display Module I2C Screen Module 0.91" 128X32 I2C](https://amzn.eu/d/cCNIybv)